|

 Protein

-The breakout of calories by nutrient is a rounded estimate based on the nutrition facts label provided by Dairy Queen.
+The summary of calories by nutrient is a rounded estimate based on the nutrition facts provided by Dairy Queen.

 Total Fat

-The smallest Mini-sized peanut butter cup blizzard has 14 grams of total fat, including 7 grams saturated fat.
+The smallest Mini-sized Blizzard with Reese’s Peanut Butter Cup pieces has 14 grams of total fat, including 7 grams saturated fat.

-General guidelines from the U.S. FDA suggest limiting calories from saturated fat to no more than 10% of total calories.
+General nutrition guidelines recommended by the U.S. FDA suggest limiting calories from saturated fat to no more than 10% of total calories.

 CALORIES